Gtomika/spring-caching-poc/README.md

 the caching layer is disabled.
 - If the `postgres-backend` profile is active, the local PostgreSQL database will be used to store the data.
-- If the `api-backend` profile is active, the data will be stored and retrieved by an external API, which is implemented as an AWS lambda function.
+- If the `api-backend` profile is active, the data will be stored and retrieved by an external API, which is implemented as an AWS API gateway + lambda function. **Configuring this requires AWS experience**.

 Please note that exactly one of the `postgres-backend` or the `api-backend` profiles must be active.